RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/power.md

 He was responsible for digging the 'lodge' - a small reservoir of about an acre, and diverting the river - Pendle Water - to fill it.
 Then he had constructed 2 'leats' - channels bringing the water down the hill - to the mill, one from the lodge, and one directly from the river.
-At the mill, the leats were combined into a double-decker 'pentrough' - a cast iron channel running to a water wheel.
+At the mill, the leats were combined into a double-decker 'pentrough' - a cast iron channel - running to a water wheel.

 ## Water (1824 - 1962)
 The first waterwheel at the mill was made from wood.
-It was 26ft high and 9ft wide (That's nearly 8m high and 3m wide).
+It was 26ft high and 9ft wide That's nearly 8m high and 3m wide.
+As high as a London bus is long.

 It produced enough power to drive the 4 story mill and all the processes it took to turn cotton bales into yarn, and to load that onto special rolls to be delivered to the 400 or-so local handloom weavers.